w3c/wcag-act-rules/content/rules/akn7bn/proposed.md

 ## Accessibility Support

-There are no major accessibility support issues known for this rule.
+There are no accessibility support issues known.

 ## Background